Christina Alden and Alex Patterson – Hunter | Self Release

 Wrapped in a sleeve that echoes the loneliness of a deserted, yet once vibrant seaside resort, the songs on Clifftown reflect life in such a town, where old ladies feed fruit machines while the smell of fish along the seafront palisades draw lines from acute observation.
 It’s almost like looking through M G Boulter’s notebook after a day roaming the back streets of Southend-on-Sea, reflections of ordinary life, where some stay stacking shelves to the sound of Elvis over the tannoy, while others manage to escape on silver birds across the sky.
 There’s monster movies, magnificent aquarium fishes and herons on the gables, a feast of mind adventures from the corner table of a promenade cafe.
 Boulter’s voice is reminiscent of Paul Simon, or perhaps something between Simon and Gary Stewart, whose band provides the only possible way of hearing Graceland in its entirety on stage these days, a clear vocal, where every word is heard and every syllable fully understood.
 “The Author of All Things, She Speaks” has something of Graceland about it, which is not a bad thing, while “Fan of the Band” does nothing to even slightly stray from this notion.
 Despite these comparisons, Boulter is certainly his own man and his voice is very much his, possibly his strongest asset next to his credentials as a fine songsmith, a voice that delivers songs in a convincingly tender manner on both the up-tempo material and the quieter moments, notably the poetic “Simon of Sudbury”.
 Produced by Andy Bell and featuring guest appearances by Sam Sweeney, Lucy Farrell and Pete Flood among others, Clifftown is something of a masterpiece of brooding lyricism.

-The Author of All Things, She Speaks is featured on this week’s edition of the Vaults radio show.
+The Author of All Things, She Speaks is included on this week’s edition of the Vaults radio show.

 Greg Hancock – Architecture and Archaeology | Self Release